tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     import os

     from manage import get_env_variable
-    # the above is the function that we added to manage.py
+    # the above is the function that we added to...
-    # to humanize potential configuration errors
+    # ...manage.py to humanize potential configuration errors

     DJANGO_SECRET_KEY = get_env_variable('DJANGO_SECRET_KEY')
     ...